galasa-dev/automation/README.md

 The task's only paramter is directory that we are performing the make command in.

-It uses the official go image from DockerHub to be able to perform go commands.
+It uses the official GoLang image from DockerHub to be able to perform Go commands.

 ### gradle-build